diem/website/docs/move/overview.md

 ### Writing Transaction Scripts

 As we explained in [Move Transaction Scripts Enable Programmable Transactions](#move-transaction-scripts-enable-programmable-transactions), users write transaction scripts to request updates to the global storage of the Libra Blockchain.
-There are two important building blocks that will appear in almost any transaction script: the `LibraAccount::T` and `Libra::T` resource types. `LibraAccount` is the name of the module, and `T` is the name of a resource declared by that module.
-This is a common naming convention in Move; the “main” type declared by a module is typically named `T`.
+There are two important building blocks that will appear in almost any transaction script: the `LibraAccount` and `Libra` resource types.

-When we say that a user "has an account at address `0xff` on the Libra Blockchain", what we mean is that the address `0xff` holds an instance of the `LibraAccount::T` resource.
-Every nonempty address has a `LibraAccount::T` resource.
+When we say that a user "has an account at address `0xff` on the Libra Blockchain", what we mean is that the address `0xff` holds an instance of the `LibraAccount` resource.
+Every nonempty address has a `LibraAccount` resource.
 This resource stores account data, such as the sequence number, authentication key, and balance.
-Any part of the Libra system that wants to interact with an account must do so by reading data from the `LibraAccount::T` resource or invoking procedures of the `LibraAccount` module.
+Any part of the Libra system that wants to interact with an account must do so by reading data from the `LibraAccount` resource or invoking procedures of the `LibraAccount` module.

-The account balance is a generic resource of type `LibraAccount::Balance`.
+The account balance is a generic resource of type `LibraAccount::Balance`. (`LibraAccount` is the name of the module, and `Balance` is the name of a resource declared by that module, in addition to the `LibraAccount` resource.)
 A single Libra account may hold balances in multiple currencies.
-For example, an account that holds both LBR and USD would have a `LibraAccount::Balance<LBR::T>` resource and a `LibraAccount::Balance<USD::T>` resource.
+For example, an account that holds both LBR and USD would have a `LibraAccount::Balance<LBR>` resource and a `LibraAccount::Balance<USD>` resource.
 However, every account must have at least one balance.

-A `Balance<Token>` resource holds a resource of type `Libra::T<Token>`.
+A `Balance<Token>` resource holds a resource of type `Libra<Token>`.
 As we explained in [Move Has First Class Resources](#move-has-first-class-resources), this is the generic type of a Libra coin.
 This type is a "first-class citizen" in the language just like any other Move resource.
-Resources of type `Libra::T` can be stored in program variables, passed between procedures, and so on.
+Resources of type `Libra` can be stored in program variables, passed between procedures, and so on.

 We encourage the interested reader to examine the Move definitions of these two key resources in the `LibraAccount` and `Libra` modules under the `libra/language/stdlib/modules/` directory.